It's Time to Embrace Cellulite

 Instead, it's time to normalise the bumps and lumps, and embrace the skin you're in once and for all.
 Let’s take a closer look at the cosmetic defect of the century.

-So, what even is cellulite?
+So, what even is Cellulite?

 Cellulite is the appearance of lumps and dimples under the skin, often found on the thighs, bum and lower stomach.
 You may have heard it referred to as 'orange-peel skin' because of it's bumpy texture.